Anoop Malhotra: Career in Defence Research and Development

 Malhotra was promoted to the rank of Lt General in August 2011 and later joined DRDO HQ as Chief Controller R&D (R&M) in January 2012.
 Malhotra took over additional charge of CC R&D (Implementation) at Defence Research & Development Organisation Headquarters in New Delhi, India from 1 June 2012.

 Malhotra has contributed in areas outside of armaments.
 He provided utmost support for the sustainable development of the Ladakh region, especially farming.
-In 2013, Malhotra served on a, a high level committee created on the direction of the then Defence Minister to investigate corruption in recruitment of scientists at DRDO.
+In 2013, Malhotra served on a high level committee created on the direction of the then Defence Minister to investigate corruption in recruitment of scientists at DRDO.

 He retired from service in April 2015 and now lives in Pune, India.